bigratenthusiast/bigratenthusiast/README.md

 ### Hi there 👋
-- ✨ Pronouns: Any Pronouns
+- ✨ Pronouns: any pronouns